PabloPPG/calculator/README.md

 #### What would I add or change in the future?

 -Let the user type the numbers and operations using the keyboard and not clicking on the buttons.
--There are things that are working not as good as they should (If you click twice on /, per example, it will display the result of any number / 0).
+-There are things that are working not as good as they should (If you click twice on x, per example, it will display the result of any number x 0).

 I've prefered stop working on this project and keep learning the stuff I need, that's why it may feel unfinished.